Meghan, Duchess of Sussex: Royal duties

 After becoming engaged, Markle's first official public appearance with Prince Harry was at a World AIDS Day walkabout in Nottingham on December 1, 2017.
 On March 12, the 2018 Commonwealth Day service at Westminster Abbey was the first royal event she attended with the Queen.
 On March 23, Harry and Meghan made an unannounced day visit to Northern Ireland.
 In total, Markle attended 26 public engagements prior to the wedding.
-Meghan's first official engagement after marriage was on May 22, when she and her husband attended a garden party celebrating the charity work of Charles III (then Prince of Wales).
+Meghan's first official engagement after marriage was on May 22, when she and her husband attended a garden party celebrating the charity work of King Charles III (then the Prince of Wales).

 In July 2018, Meghan's first official trip abroad as a royal was to Dublin, Ireland, alongside Harry.
-In October 2018, the Duke and Duchess traveled to Sydney, Australia for the 2018 Invictus Games.
+In October 2018, the Duke and Duchess traveled to Sydney for the 2018 Invictus Games.
 This formed part of a Pacific tour that included Australia, Fiji, Tonga and New Zealand.
 As representatives of the Queen, the couple were greeted warmly by crowds in Sydney, and the announcement of Meghan's pregnancy hours after their arrival delighted the public and media.
 During their visit to Morocco in February 2019, the Duke and Duchess focused on projects centered on "women's empowerment, girls' education, inclusivity and encouragement of social entrepreneurship".
 Meghan also participated in her husband's work as youth ambassador to the Commonwealth, which included overseas tours.

-As part of establishing a separate office from Kensington Palace in 2019, the Duke and Duchess created an Instagram social media account, which broke the record for the fastest account at the time to reach a million followers.
+As part of establishing a separate office from that of the Duke and Duchess of Cambridge in 2019, the Duke and Duchess created an Instagram social media account, which broke the record for the fastest account at the time to reach a million followers.
 In July 2019, the Duchess's security team were criticized for creating an empty zone of about 40 seats around her at Wimbledon where she was watching a match between Serena Williams and Kaja Juvan.
 In August 2019, Meghan and her husband were criticized by environmental campaigners for using private jets regularly when taking their personal trips abroad, which would leave more carbon footprint per person compared to commercial planes.
-The criticism was in line with similar criticism faced by the royal family in June 2019, after it was claimed that they "had doubled [their] carbon footprint from business travel".
+The criticism was in line with similar criticism faced by the royal family in June 2019, after it was claimed that they had doubled their carbon footprint from business travel.

 In September and October 2019, a Southern African tour included Malawi, Angola, South Africa and Botswana.
 Archie traveled with his parents, making it "their first official tour as a family".
+Meghan completed 179 engagements in total in 2018 and 2019.